Can You Embroider Without A Hoop?

 The following are steps to take when putting a piece of fabric on the hoop:

-- Get the Right Type of Hoop for Your Project: Sounds like a minor fact, right?
+Sounds like a minor fact, right?
 But you’d be surprised how much the success or failure of your embroidery depends on getting the right hoop.
 The size of your hoop should depend on the size of the fabric.
-Some embroidery machines come with only one size of hoop.
-More expensive machines, however, usually come with three sizes to ensure you have the right hoop size for any embroidery project.

 If your hoop is for a hand-embroidery project, you should also consider your ability to hold the hoop in your hand or on your lap.

-- Launder your Fabric: Wash and iron your fabric to avoid having to do this after the fabric has been embroidered.
+Wash and iron your fabric to avoid having to do this after the fabric has been embroidered.
 The risk of damage being done while trying to launder a finished embroidery work is significantly higher.
-Also, clean your hoop and wash your hands to avoid transferring dirt to your laundered fabric!

-- Spread your Fabric Over the Inner Ring of your Hoop: Place the inner ring on a flat surface and evenly spread your fabric over it.
+Place the inner ring on a flat surface and evenly spread your fabric over it.
 Ensure the hoop is overlapped on all sides.

-- Tighten the Screw: When the fit between your inner and outer rings is snug, tighten the screw just a little bit more to achieve the right tension you desire.
+When the fit between your inner and outer rings is snug, tighten the screw just a little bit more to achieve the right tension you desire.
 Remember to adjust the fabric to stretch tautly and smoothly on your hoop.
 Your embroidering surface shouldn’t be loose or wrinkled to avoid uneven stitches.

 Can I Use A Smaller Hoop Size To Stitch A Bigger Design?